 WELD 131 3 credits

 Fundamentals and experience in operation of AC and DC welders in flat, horizontal, vertical and overhead positions using a variety of welding electrodes, including low-hydrogen rods.
-Introduction to MIG welding included.
+Introduction to MIG (Metallic Inert Gas) or GMAW (Gas Metal Arc Welding) included.

 WELD 220 2 credits